IntuitionAmiga/C6502PP/README.md

 - The original version relied on `call` for the virtual functions and it was clear this was all stripped away for direct array access in the new version.
 - However, I did notice that the reference for the Memory implementation instance was being reloaded in every handler.

 That surprised me because being such a hot reference you'd expect it to get put into a register.
-So I thought I might try and _pin_ it.
-To do that, I created a local reference with the same name as the member and marked it as `__restrict__` which is a promise to the compiler that it won't change over the lifetime of the scope it's defined in.
-This should make it easier for the compiler to keep it in a register and avoid having to constantly reload it.

 Equally hot was the emulated program counter.
 This was loaded from, modified and written back to the CPU data structure in every handler.

+The real reason the compiler doesn't decide to cache these values somewhere faster is that it cannot gurantee they won't be changed by something else during the lifetime of the execution: any method call or concurrent activity could change the values leading to improper execution.

+So I thought I might try and _pin_ it. _Pinning_ is a technique where you take some member value and put it into a local temporary that you use for the duration and finally write back to the member at the end.

+Fortunately, shadowing the member values into local values within the main interpreter was quite easy thanks to C++'s scoping rules.
+If a local variable `my_value` has the same name as a member variable in the current method, the local declaration is used _unless_ the member variable is explicitly requested using `this->my_value`.

-Some light refactoring and this was also moved to a local value for the duration of the interpreter loop.
-The code was refactored so that helper methods became static and accepted the program counter and memory reference as const parameters.
+The only complication is that there were several helper methods that are called, which still use the the member variables.
+That is incompatible with the approach.
+Some light refactoring so that those helper methods became static and accepted the pinned variables as `const` parameters.
 This should allow the compiler to keep these values in registers when inlining those calls.

-Shadowing the member values into local values within the main interpreter was quite easy thanks to C++'s scoping rules.
-If a local variable `value` has the same name as a member variable in the current method, the local declaration is used _unless_ the member variable is explicitly requested using `this->value`.
+The compiler was still reluctant to trust the shadowed reference to the memory.
+The reason for this is that it needs a stronger guarantee that the pointer cannot change over the lifetime.
+Fortunately, there is a qualifier for exactly this purpose.
+Adding `__restrict__` to the declaration is a platinum promise to the compiler that you know what you are doing.

 The same benchmarks were repeated: